nharmon/capwatch_download/README.md

-# capwatch_download
+# CAPWATCH Download

-Script for downloading CAPWATCH databases
+This script will download a CAPWATCH database from eServices.